prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 </p>
 <p align="center"><i>Fig 4.
 Web Interface using Semantic UI and amcharts</i></p>

+### SAT Questions

 `What makes you suited to carry the project?`

+I have a lot of experience with Python, Web Scraping and building Web Applications using Flask.
+I believe that I am perfect for this project since these are the skills that would be required in the projevt

+`If you have chosen an idea from our list, why did you choose this specific idea?`

+I've always found OSINT projects very interesting and I chose this project since I believe that I perfectly match the requirements for the project.

 ### Timeline (tentative)